MatthewCash/twitter-collection-bot/README.md

 ### *Experimental* User Bot

-Provide the following environment variables
+Provide the following environment variables:

 ```bash
 # Set this env variable to use a user account